shensquared/scalableTeaching/timeline/far_before.md

 - For upcoming Spring semesters, TA-preference deadline typically fall somewhere mid-October.
 - For upcoming Fall semesters, TA-preference deadline typically fall somewhere mid-March.
 - Instructors are to indicate "preferences" (and only preferences.)
-- A matching algorithm takes into conisderation the courses' preferences and the candidates' to make pairing recommendations.
+- A matching algorithm takes into consideration the preferences from both the courses and the candidates, and the algorithm spits out pairing recommendations.
-- The EOs make offers on behalf of the deparment.
+- The EOs make hiring offers on behalf of the department.

 ### Tips
 - 1 GradTA slot = 4 Undergraduate TA slots
-- GradTA appoitment comes with full tuition, monthly stipend, and medical insurance.
+- GradTA appointment comes with full tuition, monthly stipend, and medical insurance.

 ## LA hiring (if applicable)